filecoin-project/lotus/.github/ISSUE_TEMPLATE/proving-issues.md

 **Setup**

-You miner, worker and daemon setup.
+You miner and daemon setup, including what hardware do you use, your environment variable settings, how do you run your miner and worker, do you use GPU and etc.

 **Commands**